efacilitation/eventric-testing/README.md

 Params:
 - *arguments* { * } - List of arguments which are passed to the success handler

-Returns a promise like object which synchronously executes the success handler provided via .then()
+Returns a promise like object which synchronously executes the success handler provided via .then().
+If another promise is returned by the handler function, this promise will be returned.

 Example:
 ```javascript